andremotz/katzenschreck-fcats/README.md

 - Easy scaling and orchestration
 - No need to manage Python environments locally

+## Additional Documentation

+This repository includes specialized documentation for Jetson devices:

+- **[README_DOCKER_JETSON.md](README_DOCKER_JETSON.md)**: Complete guide for running Katzenschreck in a Docker container on NVIDIA Jetson devices.
+This is the recommended approach for production deployments on Jetson, as it provides a pre-configured environment with all dependencies (including PyTorch with CUDA support) already built and optimized.

+- **[JETSON_PYTORCH_SETUP.md](JETSON_PYTORCH_SETUP.md)**: Step-by-step instructions for setting up PyTorch with CUDA support natively on Jetson Nano without Docker.
+This guide covers compiling Python 3.11 from source, building PyTorch and torchvision with CUDA support, and configuring the environment for optimal GPU acceleration.
+Use this if you prefer native installation or need to customize the Python/PyTorch setup.

+**When to use which guide:**
+- **Docker approach** (README_DOCKER_JETSON.md): Faster setup, easier maintenance, recommended for most users
+- **Native approach** (JETSON_PYTORCH_SETUP.md): More control, custom Python versions, advanced configurations

 ## Manual Usage

 If you prefer to run manually without automation: